mirth/code-sensei/README.md

 This VSCode extension annotates code line by line in natural language.

+You can install this extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=HessdalenLights.code-sensei)

 ![Example of Code Sensei vscode extension work.
 It annotates code.](https://raw.githubusercontent.com/mirth/code-sensei/main/example0.png)

 ## 🚀 Getting Started